luk3Sky/docs/docs/communication/mqtt/mqtt_communication.md

         }
     </td></tr>
     <tr><td>Description</td><td>
         The robots can transmit messages to other robots using an pre-implemented transmission protocol.
-Server will decide the destinations for the message.
+        Server will decide the robots who can receive the message.

-        protocol: simple, directional.
+        <dd>protocol: simple, directional.</dd>
     </td></tr>
 </table>